microsoft/WhatTheHack/xxx-FabricLakehouse/Coach/Solution-00.md

-# Challenge 00 - <Title of Challenge> - Coach's Guide
+# Challenge 00 - Prerequisites - Grab your fins and a full tank! - Coach's Guide

 **[Home](./README.md)** - [Next Solution >](./Solution-01.md)

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
-- Here
+Please make sure that the students review the [introduction](../readme.md)] and [Challenge 0 - Prerequisites - Ready, Set, GO! - Student's Guide](../Student/Challenge-00.md) ahead of time.

+Squads are optional, but you may assign your students to squads of up to 4 persons.